(a) (b) (c)

-Comparison between a normal two-day-old baby (right) with two low birthweight babies.
+Comparison between a normal two-day-old baby (c) with two low birthweight babies (a & b).

 By the end of this tutorial you should, in respect of FGR, be able to: